Posting Number: #212-21

 - Knowledge of word processing and medical terminology.

-- Master’s degree in life sciences or related field.
+- Clinical Research experience in life sciences or related fields is desired.

-- Clinical Research experience in life sciences or related field is desired.
+- Master in life sciences or related field is preferred.

 - This is a full-time (40 hours/week) position.

 - To qualify for this position, applicants must be legally authorized to work in the United States.

 - Our office is currently closed due to COVID-19 through December 2021.
 We are currently working remotely and we expect this position will have remote workplace flexibility beyond December 2021.

 The Public Health Institute is committed to a policy that provides equal employment opportunities to all employees and applicants for employment without regard to race, color, sex, religion, national origin, ancestry, age, marital status, pregnancy, medical condition including genetic characteristics, physical or mental disability, veteran status, gender identification and expression, sexual orientation, and to make all employment decisions so as to further this principle of equal employment opportunity.
 To this end, the PHI will not discriminate against any employee or applicant for employment because of race, color, sex, religion, national origin, ancestry, age, marital status, pregnancy, medical condition including genetic characteristics, physical or mental disability, veteran status, gender identification and expression, sexual orientation, and will take affirmative action to ensure that applicants are offered employment and employees are treated during employment without regard to these characteristics.